earthly/website/website/faq.md

 [Bazel](https://bazel.build/) is a build tool developed by Google to optimize the speed, correctness, and reproducibility of their internal monorepo codebase.
 The main difference between Bazel and Earthly is that Bazel is a **build system**, whereas Earthly is a **general-purpose CI/CD framework**.

 Bazel focuses on compiling and unit testing, and it does so in a highly opinionated manner.
 Bazel is an extremely efficient build system that provides speed, correctness, and reproducibility.
-But Bazel is difficult to implement, and you have to implement it correctly to get its benefits.
+But Bazel is difficult to adopt, and you have to implement it correctly to get its benefits.
 Achieving anything beyond compiling and unit testing is difficult and time-consuming.

 Earthly, on the other hand, can be used for general-purpose CI/CD use cases.
 Earthly can compile and run unit tests like Bazel, but, it goes beyond that, allowing integration testing, deployment to production, executing arbitrary scripts, performing custom packaging, etc.